Have you ever considered spending Christmas in New Orleans?

-Our family is heading there next week to enjoy Christmas New Orleans-style.
+Our family traveled there a few years ago so we could experience Christmas New Orleans-style, and it was a blast!
 So bundle up, we’re checking out holiday lights on St. Charles Avenue and Canal Street (how glorious with the Mississippi River as a backdrop) and taking in an early Reveillon Dinner for modern times.

 NOLA la la la la la….

-Spend an evening enjoying this sparkling holiday light display that engulfs dozens of 100-year-old oak trees at New Orleans’ City Park each holiday season.
+Spend an evening enjoying this sparkling holiday light display that engulfs dozens of 100-year-old oak trees at New Orleans’ City Park for Celebration in the Oaks each holiday season.
 It’s a winter wonderland!

 Buy your tickets online…the walk up ticket line will be long.
 And bring your appetite, as food and drink are available in City Park during the festivities.